omfmartin/omfmartin.github.io/content/en/posts/20240324_llm_hallucinations.md

 A more effective strategy has been the development of **model-based metrics**.
 This approach involves utilizing another language model, for example, a state-of-the-art LLM, to assess the likelihood of hallucinatory content.
 These metrics can be further classified into token-level and sentence-level metrics.

-**Token-level metrics** attempt to predict for each token if it hallucinated or not.
+**Token-level metrics** attempt to predict for each token if it was hallucinated or not.
 To implement this strategy, researchers typically generate a synthetic hallucinated dataset by applying perturbations to reference datasets free of hallucinations.
 A binary language classifier, such as one based on [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) or [XLNet](https://doi.org/10.48550/arXiv.1906.08237), is then trained to discern hallucinated tokens from non-hallucinated ones.
 Notable projects utilizing this approach are [HADES](https://github.com/microsoft/HaDes) and [fairseq-detect-hallucination](https://github.com/violet-zct/fairseq-detect-hallucination) hallucination detection pipeline.

 On the other hand, **sentence-level metrics** evaluate the entire sentence to determine the presence of hallucinations.
 A prominent method is [SelfCheckGPT](https://github.com/potsawee/selfcheckgpt), a sampling-based technique grounded in the assumption that hallucinations are more likely to occur when the model is uncertain.
 This method assesses self-consistency by comparing various sampled responses, using standard metrics such as N-gram matching or BERTScore, to estimate the probability of hallucinatory content.
 One strength of this method is that it does not require any external data, making it easily scalable.